Lord Macpherson of Earl's Court

 Nick Macpherson (Lord Macpherson of Earl's Court GCB) was Permanent Secretary to the Treasury from 2005-16, serving three Chancellors and leading the department through the banking and wider economic crisis of 2007-9.
 Nick joined the Treasury as an economist in 1985, after studying economics at Balliol College, Oxford, and University College, London and was Principal Private Secretary to Ken Clarke and Gordon Brown in the 1990s.
 He is now a Visiting Professor at King's College, London, Chairman of C Hoare & Co and sits as a cross-bench peer in the House of Lords.

 Professor of Economics (London Business School)

-Lucrezia Reichlin is a Professor of Economics at the London Business School, non-executive director of AGEAS Insurance Group as well as Chairman & co-founder of Now-Casting Economics Ltd and a Trustee of IFRS.
-She is a columnist for the Italian national daily Il Corriere della Sera and a regular contributor of Project Syndicate.
+Lucrezia Reichlin is a Professor of Economics at the London Business School.
+She is the non-executive director of AGEAS Insurance Group and sits on the Board of Morgan Stanley International and its German subsidiary.
+Lucrezia is also Chair of European Corporate Governance Institute and a Trustee of IFRS.
+She is a columnist for the Italian national daily II Corriere della Sere and a regular contributor of Project Syndicate.

 Presenters, Discussants, Chairs and Panelists